13 Polite Habits That Fast Food Employees Secretly Dislike

 Waiting at the drive-through window

 The drive-through at certain chains will have you pull to the side or into designated parking to keep the flow of orders coming.
 You might think it makes things easier on employees to park and wait at the window instead, but they want you to follow the directions.
-These are the craziest things drive-through workers have seen while on the job.
+Find out which fast food joint has the fastest drive-through lanes.

 Ordering for the whole office